Topics Map > Frequently Asked Questions > Features

 What does this mean?

-- You can read, reply, or forward digitally signed email (if you click the blue "click here" link or open (double-click) the message).
+- You can read, reply, or forward digitally signed email (if you click the blue "click here" link or open (double-click) the message in a separate window).

 - You cannot create digitally signed email.